 Landscape, Agriculture and Democracy in Entlebuch and Emmental

-The landscape in the UNESCO Bioreserve Entlebuch (UNESCO Biosphäre Entlebuch) in Canton of Lucerne and the Emmental in Canton of Bern was created in a process spanning over 200 million years.
+The landscape in the UNESCO Biosphere Reserve Entlebuch (UNESCO Biosphäre Entlebuch) in the Canton of Lucerne and the Emmental in the Canton of Bern was created in a process spanning over 200 million years.

-Oceans and seas, the formation of the Alps, cold and warm periods, the shape of lakes and rivers and the deposition of rocks and sediments and consequently their disappearance formed the current landscape.
+The formation of the Alps, the occurrence of cold and warm periods, the shape of lakes and rivers, and the deposition of rocks and sediments, as well as their subsequent disappearance, have collectively shaped the current landscape.
 These areas, on the edge of the Alps and overlooking the Jura, are characterised by their hills, mountainous landscapes, and marshlands (Moore).

 The Steinmösli

 The Räbloch in the Emmental is one of the results of this process.
-In the last Ice Age (28000-10000 BC), this area was covered by the Emme glacier.
-The Emme River was created by melting under the ice cap and working through the rocks for thousands of years.
-The present-day gorge with a height of 70 metres is the outcome.
+During the last Ice Age (28,000-10,000 BC), this area was covered by the Emme glacier.
+The Emme River was formed by melting under the ice cap and eroding through the rocks over thousands of years.
+The present-day gorge, with a height of 70 metres, is the result.
 The Emme still goes under the natural stone bridge (Naturbrücke).

 Räbloch, Naturbrücke and Emme